rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 title =  "Snapshots"
 tags = ["snapshot"]
 categories = ["synchronize"]
+description = "Snapshot is an effective method for saving changes."
 +++
 Snapshot is an effective method for saving changed and deleted data.
 Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted data are saved as separate files in a snapshot.
 Files which are not changed are  hardlinks to the original file in the snapshot.